Astros vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- Over the past 10 games, the Astros have been named underdog just one time and came away with a win in that contest.
+- The Astros have been an underdog just two times in their last 10 contests and split those games 1-1.

-- When it comes to the over/under, the Astros and their foes are 7-3-0 in their previous 10 contests.
+- In their previous 10 matchups with a total posted by sportsbooks, the Astros and their opponents are 6-4-0 when it comes to hitting the over.

-- The Astros are 7-3-0 against the runline over their past 10 contests.
+- The Astros are 6-3-0 against the runline over their past 10 contests (nine of those matchups had a runline set by oddsmakers).

 Astros Betting Records & Stats

-- The Astros have come away with eight wins in the 13 contests they have been listed as the underdogs in this season.
+- The Astros have been victorious in eight, or 57.1%, of the 14 contests they have been chosen as underdogs in this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!